rafaroman18/PySpark-Practice/README.md

 # PySpark-Practice
-Repository created to practice PySpark and manage data throught it
+Repository created to practice PySpark and test the functions it has through a dataset and some exercises